cvlahakis/basemodel/examples/part/README.md

 # Example: Part
 ##Description
-The goal is to run the addPart.js script to persist data in a MySQL database.
+The goal is to run the addPart.js script to persist data in a MySQL database and to learn more about BM in the process.
 There are several takeaways from this example:
-1. PartModel.js shows what a concrete subclass of BM looks like
+1. PartModel.js is a concrete subclass with schema
-2. MySqlInterface.js shows a basic, fully functional database adapter
+2. MySqlInterface.js is a basic, fully functional database adapter
-3. partFactory.js shows how you can leverage the factory pattern to ease model instatiation
+3. partFactory.js shows how you can leverage the factory pattern to ease model instantiation
 4. Instantiating a configured MySqlInterface instance (in addPart.js)
 5. Instantiating a subclass instance (in addPart.js)
 6. Persisting data using .create() (in addPart.js)